Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

-As a memento, each guest will receive a packet of historic 35mm lecture slides from the Library's collection.
-In the pre-Internet era, these slides were provided to educators and researchers for presentations and reference.
+Come help celebrate this milestone, see a demonstration of the new site and hear from two renowned artists – both big fans of the Museum.
+To mark this transition to online image access, each guest will receive a packet of historic 35mm lecture slides from the Library's stock, slides that in the pre-internet era, were provided to educators and researchers for reference and presentations.

 Mark Dion was born in New Bedford, Massachusetts in 1961.
 He received a BFA (1986) and an honorary doctorate (2003) from the University of Hartford, Hartford Art School, in Connecticut.
 He also attended the prestigious Whitney Museum of American Art's Independent Study Program.
 Dion’s work examines the ways in which dominant ideologies and public institutions shape our understanding of history, knowledge, and the natural world.
 The job of the artist, he says, is to go against the grain of dominant culture, to challenge perception and convention.
 Appropriating archaeological and other scientific methods of collecting, ordering, and exhibiting objects, Dion creates works that question the distinctions between ‘objective’ (‘rational’) scientific methods and ‘subjective’ (‘irrational’) influences.